Radu D. Rosetti: Marginalization

 Rosetti himself became an incessant traveler ("the most well-traveled Romanian writer", as he himself claimed).
 His first journeys throughout Europe, taking him to Svalbard at a time when few Romanians had even heard of the place, were recorded in accounts which doubled as travel guides.
 Some of these were first collected, alongside sketch stories, in the volume Printre Picăturĭ ("Between Drops", 1903).
 As argued by Călinescu, they are entirely devoid of "acuteness of perception and artistic preparation."
 By contrast, Drăgulănescu contrarily finds these to be the "most enduring part" of Rosetti's literary output, a "mixture of rigor and fantasy, of gossip, but also of pensive solitude".
 Rosetti "does not 'instruct us' about the countries, roads, ships, but about the secret of traveling as a unique, fundamental experience."
+In 1905, Rosetti visited the Russian Empire, appearing as a defense lawyer at Odesa.
+By his own account, he had an affair with female bodybuilder, until he got scared that she would physically harm him.
 In autumn 1906, he traveled to Egypt—coincidentally at the same time as other Romanian intellectuals, including Timoleon Pisani and Constantin Istrati.
 Both Istrati and Rosetti left notes of their journeys, which are some of the earliest Romanian impressions of Egypt; Rosetti, who reached Luxor and Aswan, displayed his pity for the fellaheen he met along the way.

-A 1904 volume of verse, Din toate ("Some of Everything") was panned by the Symbolist Emil Isac in Familia: Isac argued that they announced Rosetti's death as a poet.
+A 1904 volume of verse, Din toate ("Some of Everything") was panned by the Symbolist Emil Isac in Familia: Isac believed that it announced Rosetti's death as a poet.
 However, as noted by the same Familia, Rosetti remained "one of the most widely read authors" in the Romanian Old Kingdom, his style being "accessible".
 By 1908, he was a regular contributor to Convorbiri Critice, put out by the traditionalist Mihail Dragomirescu, and to the tourism magazine Printre Hotare.
 He was also recovered in the 1910s by the nationalist historian Nicolae Iorga, who viewed Rosetti's marginalization as unfair, and published his "lively" travelogues in Neamul Românesc review.
 He sketched out a work of verse drama about Jesus, publishing fragments of it in a 1910 issue of Noua Revistă Română.
 He was still working on it in 1925; according to a 1938 article, a "religious-themed play" by Rosetti had been banned "back in the day".

 In April 1911, the Romanian Theatrical Society elected Rosetti on its first Steering Committee, alongside Ranetti, George Diamandy, A. de Herz, and Paul Gusty.
 With Diamandy, Rosetti also organized a Literary Circle at Comoedia Theater, and as such also a February 1912 festival honoring Caragiale.
 In March, as a delegate of the Society, he welcomed to Richepin to Bucharest and spoke at his banquet.
 His work appeared alongside that of Symbolist poets in the magazines Ilustrația and Noi Pagini Literare, but was shunned by the more radical Symbolists and socialists at Facla.
 Here, Rosetti was listed alongside Constantin Banu, Petre Locusteanu and Maica Smara as a "triumphant mediocrity", a literary "street organ".